andres-erbsen/dename-writeup/dename.md

 times for revocation-checking are application-dependent, this needs to be tackled separately.
-Interacting with usernames can also be surprisingly tricky in an adversarial environment: typosquatting and homograph attacks are not prevented by the `dename` infrastructure, doing so is another responsibility of the application writer.
+Interacting with usernames can also be surprisingly tricky in an adversarial environment: typosquatting and homograph attacks are not prevented by the `dename` infrastructure; doing so is another responsibility of the application writer.

 We have shown that it is practical to maintain an exact copy of the user